 So now we need to figure out whether your brain is actively rebelling, or whether you’re just bored with what you’ve been doing.
 Are you eating lots of the same things over and over?
 Are your meals kind of plain or boring?
 (Think grilled chicken breast and steamed broccoli day.
 After.
 Day.)
 Or is this not about the food at all—is this about cravings and habit trying to overtake the healthy-habit-changing efforts you’ve been making?

 You can answer that question by imagining that I sent a personal chef over to your house for the coming week.
-He will make anything you want—any Whole30-compliant food you can imagine, any recipe you see in a cookbook or online, absolutely anything.
+He will make anything you want—any Whole30-compatible food you can imagine, any recipe you see in a cookbook or online, absolutely anything.
 You name it, he whips it up right there on the spot.

 Would that make things easier and happier for you… or are you still dying for bread, cheese, and beer?
 Let’s tackle these perspectives one at a time.